fmelpignano/pokemon_challenge/README.md

 * Security

 No authentication or authorization put in place during this experience; plugins exist for such purpose but they have not been tested in this scope.

+* Native image
+Definitely someting worth testing

 ## How to run it ?